What is a Knuckleball in Soccer?

 Although its exact origins may be debated, the knuckleball has seen notable players like Edward Cicotte, Didi, Cristiano Ronaldo, and Juninho master its execution, further solidifying its place in soccer history.

-For further reading on this topic, you can check out whether soccer’s greatest player of all time can strike the ball using such a technique, as we have a detailed article on whether Lionel Messi can perform a knuckleball shot.
+For further reading on this topic, you can check out whether soccer’s greatest player of all time can strike the ball using such a technique.

 Samuel Waihenya